-The Non-residential Building Construction Price Index (NRBCPI) is a quarterly series measuring the changes in contractors' selling prices of non-residential building construction (i.e. commercial, industrial and institutional).
+The Non-Residential Building Construction Price Index (NRBCPI) is a quarterly series measuring changes in contractors' selling prices of non-residential building construction (i.e., commercial, industrial and institutional buildings).

 Reference period: The time period for which the NRBCPI equals 100; currently this is the year 2002.

 Collection period: Collection occurs over the second and third months of each quarter, i.e. February and March, May and June, August and September, November and December.

 - Construction price indexes

 The target population for the NRBCPI encompasses all work-in-place cost components included in the contractors' selling prices for non-residential buildings constructed in Canada.
 These cost components cover construction activities associated with the architectural, structural, mechanical and electrical trade groups, as well as general contractors' overhead and profit.

 The observed population is limited to the work-in-place cost components included in non-residential representative building construction projects.
 Where possible, the project is chosen from an actual completed non-residential building project for which the construction costs and selling price are known.
 Alternatively, a representative non-residential building project is identified and its selling price is estimated by cost consultants.
 The project chosen must represent the median for its class with respect to price, size, design and construction techniques employed.
 In addition, the project must be for a non-residential building that might be constructed in any of the CMAs covered by the index.
 Buildings with a contemporary design are preferred.
 Since the building must be comparable to bidders across the country, those with an unusual shape, size, or materials are avoided.
 New representative non-residential building construction projects are selected every 10 to 15 years with the assistance of construction cost consultants.